uptane/deployment-considerations/key_management.md

 First, the OEM SHOULD use the Root role to revoke and replace the keys to the Timestamp, Snapshot, and Targets roles, because only the Root role can replace these keys.
 Following the type and placement of keys prescribed for the Director repository, we assume that attackers have compromised the online keys to the Timestamp, Snapshot, and Targets roles, but not the offline keys to the Root role.

-Second, the OEM SHOULD consider a manual recall of all vehicles in order to replace these keys, particularly if the vehicle has partial verification secondaries.
+Second, the OEM SHOULD consider a manual recall of all vehicles in order to replace these keys, particularly if the vehicle has partial verification Secondaries.
 This recall MAY be done by requiring vehicle owners to visit the nearest dealership.
 Although an OEM could replace these keys on a full verification ECU by using over-the-air broadcasts, a manual recall is recommended because:
 1. the OEM SHOULD perform a safety inspection of the vehicles, in case of security attacks, and
-2. partial verification secondaries are not designed to handle key revocation and replacement over-the-air.
-In order to update keys for partial verification secondaries, the OEM SHOULD overwrite their copies of the Root metadata file, perhaps using new images.
+2. partial verification Secondaries are not designed to handle key revocation and replacement over-the-air.
+In order to update keys for partial verification Secondaries, the OEM SHOULD overwrite their copies of the Root metadata file, perhaps using new images.

-After inspecting the vehicle, the OEM SHOULD replace and update metadata and images on all ECUs to ensure that the images are known to be safe and that partial verification secondaries have replaced the keys for the Director repository.
+After inspecting the vehicle, the OEM SHOULD replace and update metadata and images on all ECUs to ensure that the images are known to be safe and that partial verification Secondaries have replaced the keys for the Director repository.

 ### Image repository